UK's Truss vows to listen as she reels from policy U-turns - NewsBreak

 “We are going to have to make decisions about how we bring down debt as a proportion of GDP in the medium term,” Truss said.
 “We have to be fiscally responsible.”

-Conservative lawmakers — including government ministers — warned Truss that they oppose a real-terms cut in welfare benefits.
+Conservative lawmakers — including government ministers — warned Truss that they oppose a real-terms cut in welfare benefits and could vote against it in Parliament — something that might topple the government.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.